davesrocketshop/Rocket/README.md

 ## Materials

-Materials are supported by all rocket workbench parts, but the core product support isn't currently up to the task.
-This will be improved in upcoming releases.
-For versions 0.20 and earlier you must apply a work around to see all the rocket materials.

-1. Load the Rocket Workbench.
-The necessary preferences will not be available until the workbench has been loaded.
-2. From the "Edit" select "Preferences...'.
-In the left hand column select the FEM Workbench.
-3. Select the "Material" tab at the top.
-4. Check the "Use materials from user defined directory".
-Set the directory to your user directory.
-For example, on Windows this would be "C:\Users\username\AppData\Roaming\FreeCAD\Mod\Rocket\Resources\Material"
+As of version 1.0, FreeCAD has an extensive material system built in.
+This workbench uses that material system and for that reason requires v1.0 of the core product.

+Materials are set automatically on import when available.
+The values chosen can be overridden by changing the material in the parts "Material" tab, or by right clicking on the part and selection "Material...".
+The appearance can also be changed by right clicking on the part and selection "Appearance...".
+Both of these operations can be done from within the part tree as well.

+## Computational Fluid Dynamics

+Version 4.0 and later supports a dedicated workflow for setting up Computational Fluid Dynamics (CFD) studies.
+This capability requires that you have the external workbench **CfdOF** installed and properly configured.

 ## Internationalization

 This workbench has been written with multiple language support.
-If you are willing to provide a translation to your native language please open an issue and we'll work to get that done.
+If you are willing to provide a translation to your native language please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to get started.

 ## Reporting issues